 A participant may receive a loan based on the loan program set forth by the Plan.
-The minimum loan is \$1,000 and the maximum is \$50,000, not to exceed 50% of the participant's vested account balance.
+A participant can have a maximum of one general loan and one residential loan outstanding at any time.
+The minimum amount of a loan is \$500 and the maximum amount of a loan, when added to the outstanding balance of other loans from the Plan, is generally the lesser of 1) 50% of the participant's vested account balance or 2) \$50,000 (reduced by the excess of the participants highest outstanding loan balance during the prior 1-year period over the outstanding loan balance as of the day the loan is made).
 The loans are collateralized by the balance in the participant's account and bear interest at a reasonable rate, as defined by the Plan.
-Current loans bear interest at a rate of 5.25% - 7.50%.
+Current loans bear interest at a rate of 3.25% - 7.50%.
 Notes receivable from participants are presented at cost plus accrued interest.
 Interest income is recorded when earned.
-Principal and interest are paid through payroll deductions over a maximum of five (5) years.
-A participant can have only one loan outstanding at one time.
+Principal and interest are paid through payroll deductions over a maximum of 5 years for general loans and 15 years for a loan used to purchase a participant's principal residence.